Arani

 Sri Sathya Vijaya Teertharu: [1726-1737]

 Sri Sathyapoorna Teertha pontiff of Sri Uttaradi Mutt initiated young boy Ramacharya into sanyasa ashrama.
 He was given the name Sri Satyapriya and was chosen to be the next head of the mutt.
-Young Sri Satyapriya went on yatra to propogate the Dvaita philosophy.
-After few years Sri Sathyapoorna Teertha felt that he had to leave his mortal coils and leave for the heavenly abode.
-Sri Sathyapriya Teertha who was to be anoint as the next head of the mutt could not be located.
-As an alternative Sri Balacharya of Mannargudi was initiated into sanyasa as Sri Sathyavijaya Teertha and with specific instructions that he would handover the Mutt to Sri Sathyapriya Teertha on his return from the pilgrimage.
-Few days hence Sri Sathyapoorna Teertha entered brindavan near the bank of the river Krishna in Kolpur.
+Young Sri Satyapriya went on a yatra to propagate the Dvaita philosophy.
+After a few years, Sri Sathyapoorna Teertha felt that he had to leave his mortal coils and leave for the heavenly abode.
+Sri Sathyapriya Teertha who was to be anointed as the next head of the mutt could not be located.
+As an alternative Sri Balacharya of Mannargudi was initiated into sanyasa as Sri Sathyavijaya Teertha and with specific instructions that he would hand over the Mutt to Sri Sathyapriya Teertha on his return from the pilgrimage.
+A few days hence Sri Sathyapoorna Teertha entered Brindavan near the bank of the river Krishna in Kolpur.

 Brindavan for Sri Sathyavijaya Teertha

 After some time Sri Sathyavijaya Teertha felt that his end was nearing but could not locate the whereabouts of Sri Sathyapriya Teertha.
-He called the Jagirdar and instructed him that his Brindavan will be built when the pall bearers can no more bear the weight.
-Further he made the inventory of all the things with him and gave a copy to the Jagirdar and one more for Sri Sathyapriya Teertha.
+He called the Jagirdar and instructed him that his Brindavan would be built when the pallbearers could no more bear the weight.
+Further, he made the inventory of all the things with him and gave a copy to the Jagirdar and one more to Sri Sathyapriya Teertha.
 He had also instructed that the pooja box should be buried after his entrance into Brindavan and has to be unearthed only by Sri Sathyapriya Teertha.
-Further he instructed that Sri Sathyapriya Teertha has to exchange his danda.
+Further, he instructed that Sri Sathyapriya Teertha has to exchange his danda.

 On Chaitra Krishna Ekadashi, Sri Sathyavijaya Teertha passed away and as instructed they started carrying him.
-When they came to the very spot where the snake was sighted [which was known only to the Jagirdar and Srigalu], the pall bearers were unable to bear the weight and stopped.
-Jagirdar built the brindavan for Sri Sathya Vijaya Teertha and also shifted his palace to the near by place.
-He renamed the place as Sri Sathya Vijaya Nagaram in the memory of Sri Swami.
+When they came to the very spot where the snake was sighted [which was known only to the Jagirdar and Srigalu], the pallbearers were unable to bear the weight and stopped.
+Jagirdar built the Brindavan for Sri Sathya Vijaya Teertha and also shifted his palace to a nearby place.
+He renamed the place Sri Sathya Vijaya Nagaram in memory of Sri Swami.

 Return of Sri Sathyapriya Teertha

 Sri Sathyapriya Teertha came to Sathyavijaya Nagaram and was briefed by the Jagirdar about the happenings.
 The Pooja box was taken out and given to Sri Sathyapriyaru.
-All went on well until the Jagirdar informed the Swamiji that he has to exchange his danda.
+All went well until the Jagirdar informed the Swamiji that he had to exchange his danda.
 Now this created a peculiar problem.
-Sri Sathyavijayaru was not his ashrama guru and it is a normal practice to receive the danda from the ashrama guru only and more over he was senior to Sri Sathyavijaya Teertharu in sanyasarama.
+Sri Sathyavijayaru was not his ashrama guru and it is a normal practice to receive the danda from the ashrama guru only more he was senior to Sri Sathyavijaya Teertharu in Sanyasarama.
 Confused and hesitant he started walking out of Sri Sathyavijaya Nagaram in dilemma.

 Sri Hanuman Temple [Sri Vyasaraja pradeshta]